Table of Contents Hide

 Surgical repair of cleft palate

-Cleft palate can be repaired during 9 to 12 months age of the infants.
+Cleft palate can be repaired when infants reach 9 to 12 months of age.
 Plastic surgeons fuse soft palates and the fusion occurs anatomically and naturally.
 This type of surgery demands general anesthesia and several days of hospitalization.

-The goal is to fix this palatal defect in the roof of your child’s mouth and improve the speaking ability.
+The goal is to fix this palatal defect in the roof of your child’s mouth and improve their speaking ability.

-As children age, some other facial symmetrical considerations may be necessary, like surgeries in throat and pharynx area to make the speech production better or bone grafting implant to stabilize the teeth deformities.
+As children age, some other facial symmetrical considerations may be necessary, like surgeries in the throat and pharynx area to make speech production better or bone grafting implants to stabilize the teeth deformities.

 Oral and orthodontic treatment of cleft palate and lip

 Compared to other children, children with these defects have difficulty preventing tooth decay or keeping the hygiene of the mouth and teeth.
-For this reason, cleft lip and palate repairmen is crucial.
-Apart from brushing and flossing, regular appointments to the dentist are necessary.
+For this reason, cleft lip and palate repairmen are crucial.
+Apart from brushing and flossing, regular appointments at the dentist are necessary.